jakob-bagterp/timer-for-python/docs/reference/start.md

 ---
-title: Documentation for Start Timer
+title: Documentation of Start Timer
 description: Learn how to start the timer in Python, with and without custom threads and decimals.
 Includes code examples for beginners and advanced users.
 tags:
     - Documentation